SaltimusPrime/CTL-471AreaChanger/README.md

 # CTL-471AreaChanger
-A simple program for editing the active area of a Wacom CTL-471 tablet using counts.
+A simple program for editing the active area of a Wacom CTL-471 and other wacom tablets tablet using counts.
 Supports both Windows and Mac OSX.
 A valid backup file for the tablet is required for the application to work.